BryceWayne/GoPass/README.md

 While GoPass uses industry-standard encryption and security practices, no software is 100% secure.
 Always maintain backups of important data and use additional security measures where appropriate.

+**Important Security Note**: GoPass runs a local web server for the interface.
+Never expose this server to the internet or allow remote access, as it's designed for local use only.

 ## 🐛 Bug Reports & Feature Requests

 Found a bug or have a feature request?
 Please open an issue on GitHub with: